-Our previous case studies point to the fact that authorship embeddings encode stylistic features that can be used for authorship identification and profiling.
-The model for the first case study, despite previous failure in zero-shot classification, appears to form meaningful representations because mails by the same author lie close together in the embedding space.
-This is reinforced by the capacity of the model to create groups in the graph representation of the Gutenberg corpus or the sequential sorting of ages in the blog authorship dataset.
+We demonstrate state-of-the-art performance on authorship attribution and style understanding using public benchmark datasets from competitions.
+The model for the first case study, despite previous failure in zero-shot attribution, appears to form meaningful representations because mails by the same author lie close together in the embedding space.
+This is reinforced by the capacity of the model to create groups in the graph representation of the Gutenberg corpus or the sequential organization of age groups in the blog authorship dataset.
 Whatever the case study, there is overwhelming evidence that these encodings contain relevant information about the author.

-However, the embeddings present some side-effects with heavy impact on the model.
+However, the embeddings have side-effects with heavy impact on the model.
 The authorship embeddings, as stylistic numerical representations of authorship, also contain some information about the content.
-For example we have found that our embeddings are correlated with the type of writing, such as historical books or fictional novels.
+For example we have found that our embeddings are correlated with the type of writing, such as history books or fictional novels.
 The model is prone learn biases of the writers themselves, if most authors only write one type of book across their career, the model is going to assume that authors generally only write in one style, which is often the case for less prolific authors.
-It is also prone to capture information about the age, gender and occupation of the author, as we have shown in the blog authorship dataset.
+It is also prone to capturing information about the author's age, gender and occupation of the author, as we have shown in the blog authorship dataset.
 However, what happens when an author switches styles, writes at an early age and at a later age or changes occupations, remains unexplored and would likely confound the model as the training data does not account for these dynamical scenarios.